open-telemetry/oteps/text/0155-external-modules.md

 ### Core components

-Otel SIGs may provide instrumentation for any libraries that are deemed important enough by the SIG’s maintainers.
+OpenTelemetry SIGs may provide instrumentation for any libraries that are deemed important enough by the SIG’s maintainers.
-By doing this the SIG maintainers commit to support this instrumentation (including future versions of the library), provide updates/fixes, including security patches and guarantee that they comply with Otel semantic conventions and best practices.
+By doing this the SIG maintainers commit to support this instrumentation (including future versions of the library), provide updates/fixes, including security patches and guarantee that they comply with OpenTelemetry semantic conventions and best practices.

 Depending on the SIG, these instances of core instrumentation may share the repository, infrastructure and maintainers with the OpenTelemetry API/SDK implementation for this language or be separate.

-All instances of core instrumentation must be included into the Otel Registry following the usual process described above.
+All instances of core instrumentation must be included into the OpenTelemetry Registry following the usual process described above.

 ### Contrib components